 Ginger may provide a number of health benefits, including settling the stomach and reducing nausea and flatulence.
 This flavorful root also contains a variety of active ingredients, some of which may help reduce the symptoms of gout due to their anti-inflammatory activity.
 You shouldn't take ginger without speaking to your doctor, however, because it may not be safe for everyone in amounts higher than those found in food.

 Ginger and Gout

 A study published in "Annals of Biological Research" in 2011 found that ginger acted as an anti-inflammatory and reduced the symptoms of gout in mice about as well as a gout medication called indomethacin.
-Ginger may also have similar effects in people, as an article published in the "Pakistan Journal of Nutrition" notes that a clinical study using a mix of herbs including ginger had anti-inflammatory effects when given to people suffering from gout.
+Ginger may also have similar effects in people, as an article published in the "Pakistan Journal of Nutrition" notes that a clinical study using a mix of herbs including ginger had anti-inflammatory effects when given to people who have gout.